 All in all, it was a good speech.
-However, what the world remembers about the speech are the unfortunate two to three minutes near the beginning of her speech, where it mirrored words of Michelle Obama in 2008 and the Democratic National Convention.
+However, what the world remembers about the speech is the unfortunate two to three minutes near the beginning of her speech, where it mirrored the words of Michelle Obama in 2008 and the Democratic National Convention.

 What can we learn from situations like these?

 I’ll say right off the bat, that it’s not always possible to write your content yourself, but if you have a team of writers at least fact-check it yourself.
 The buck stops at you.
 It will put egg on your face when the unthinkable happens and your name is besmirched by allegations.
 And not all of us have the privilege of news media that will highlight it today and forget it tomorrow.
 Sometimes it sticks and ruins career paths and reputations for life.
 If you get up there and say it, post it, print it, or present it, you are endorsing the methods used to get it there in the first place.
 Even if you are claiming plausible deniability, your credibility will be called into question.